chunjiangzhu/dhgc/README.md

 julia> Pkg.add("LinearAlgebra")
 julia> Pkg.add("MAT")
 ```
-Replace the ~/.julia/packages/Laplacians/K6Pgk/src/solverInterface.jl with solverInterface.jl in GitHub
+Replace the ~/.julia/packages/Laplacians/K6Pgk/src/solverInterface.jl with Laplacians/solverInterface.jl in GitHub

-#### compile c\#
+#### Compile c\#
-Use the precompiled .exe file in ./HyperReplica/HyperReplica/bin/Release/HyperReplica.exe, or compile by yourself with Visuo Studio.
+Use the precompiled .exe file in ./HyperReplica/HyperReplica/bin/Release/HyperReplica.exe, or compile by yourself with Visual Studio.
+This is for conductance calculation.

-#### install mono
+#### Install mono
 mono is used to call the compiled .exe file for conductance calculation.

 For linux: